Sampling distributions and estimation for multi-type Branching Processes: Conclusions

-Future work includes also the extension or modification of this work to allow for offspring distributions whose support includes the zero vector.
-Banning the case of zero offspring is shown here to be a sufficient condition for non-extinction, but real-life branching processes like human offspring do not present naturally the condition that all individuals of all features produce descendents and are interesting cases for study.
-An element in a branching process that produces zero offspring would obviously not be observable and it would have to be treated like censored data, requiring the use of methods like expectation-maximization would have to be applied in order to make inference on such distributions.
+Future research should include the extension or modification of this work to allow for offspring distributions that encompass the zero vector within their support.
+Banning the case of zero offspring is a sufficient condition for non-extinction, but while our analysis has demonstrated that the exclusion of zero offspring is also adequate to ensure the convergence of the sampling distribution to an i.i.d. mixture, it is pertinent to also study the sampling distribution of real-world branching processes that do not inherently adhere to this condition \cite{davison2021parameter, couronne2014branching}.
+Elements within a branching process that yield zero offspring would remain unobservable, akin to censored data, requiring the use of methods like expectation-maximization would have to be applied in order to make inference on such distributions.
+By addressing these complexities, future studies aim to refine our understanding of branching processes and enhance their applicability in diverse real-world contexts.